akappner/garmin-updater-on-vagrant/README.md

 *Garmin claims (source: https://support.garmin.com/en-US/?faq=VUCWYNO2y933It6oYEy0R7) that this item can be omitted for the PFD.
 **The G1000 WILL update its navigation database from either card.
 However, Garmin discourages this practice as it may cause "mismatch errors" (https://support.garmin.com/en-US/?faq=HN8hNfmiYd7cMxrga5TEd5).
 *** MFD only.
 Source: https://static.garmin.com/pumac/190-00498-08_0A_Web.pdf
+**** The updater will prompt you to select a terrain resolution.
+Garmin provides instructions to determine the appropriate resolution to download: https://support.garmin.com/en-US/?faq=E83xnAE2fe9KKt9rSF6PE7

 NOTES: